This is not as strange as it sounds!

-It becomes hard for a few of reasons.
+It becomes hard for a few reasons.
 We overcomplicate what we’re doing, we discover that the same things have to be done on a weekly basis and/or we run out of ideas.

-I have a blog post scheduled on my setup to give you an idea of is possible with a minimal setup.
+I have a blog post scheduled on my setup to give you an idea of what is possible with a minimal setup.

-The last reason podcasting become hard is when we realise we have to set aside the same amount of time each week (assuming a weekly podcast) forever.
+The last reason podcasting becomes hard is when we realise we have to set aside the same amount of time each week (assuming a weekly podcast) forever.
 You can get around this by publishing in seasons.
 Otherwise it’s a permanent commitment.

 Combine this with a need for ideas for each episode and, well, yes, things can become hard.
-You don’t actually need to podcast forever and can close down the show whenever you want but if you’re going to this for at least 100 episodes, you’re going to need to find ideas.
+You don’t actually need to podcast forever and can close down the show whenever you want but if you’re going to do this for at least 100 episodes, you’re going to need to find ideas.

 Another path to avoid the difficulties is to outsource the parts of the process that don’t bring you any joy or that your organisation doesn’t have the time nor the skills for.
 That’s where JM Podcasting Services comes in.
 From an on retainer, trouble shooting role to a full production service, help is at hand.
 If you’d like to have a chat DM me on Linkedin or through the email address in the shownotes.